Hana Mandlíková: Professional

 A high point of Mandlíková's European summer in 1986 was a win over Steffi Graf in the quarterfinals of the French Open.
 Graf had won four titles that season on clay with victories over Mandlíková, Evert, Navratilova, Kohde Kilsch, and Gabriela Sabatini, and held a match point in the second set of their quarterfinal before Mandlíková broke another winning streak.
 Graf had won her previous 23 matches.

 In 1987, Mandlíková won her fourth and final Grand Slam singles title when she conquered Navratilova in straight sets in the final of the Australian Open.
 With this victory, she once again ended a Navratilova winning run, this time after 56 matches.
 This was the last Australian Open played on grass.

 Mandlíková attained Australian citizenship in 1988, and her last consistent performance in a Grand Slam event was at the 1988 Australian Open, where, as the defending champion at the new hard court venue, she reached the quarterfinals before losing to eventual champion Graf.
-1988 also saw her divorced from Sedlak.
 Injury problems Mandlíková had been experiencing for several years saw her year-end ranking for 1988 drop to 29, her lowest since 1978.

 She teamed with Pat Cash to represent Australia in the first edition of the Hopman Cup, reaching the final played on New Year's Day 1989, but losing to Czechoslovakia.
 In September she teamed with Navratilova to win the US Open women's doubles title, defeating Shriver and Mary Joe Fernández in the final.
 Mandlíková ended the 1989 season ranked 14 in the world.

 Ten years after her first Grand Slam victory, Mandlíková retired from the professional tennis tour in 1990 at age 28, having won 27 singles and 19 doubles titles.
-Her Federation Cup win-loss singles record - 34–6.
+Her Federation Cup win-loss singles record is 34–6.
 Mandlíková is one of only 13 women during the Open Era to have reached the singles finals of all four Grand Slam tournaments.

-After retiring from the tour she became a successful coach.
-She coached Jana Novotná for nine years (1990–99), during which period Novotná won the 1998 Wimbledon ladies singles and reached the world No. 2 ranking.
-Mandlíková was also captain of the Czech Republic's Fed Cup team until 1996.

 During her professional career, Mandlíková was coached by former player Betty Stöve.